NEUBIAS/training-resources/courses/2025_10_IDIP-Heidelberg_skimage_napari_beginners.md

     - tbd

 ### Image analysis and batch processing (day 4)
+1. Introduction
+    - New trainers introduce themselves at the start of their modules
 1. [Batch processing](https://neubias.github.io/training-resources/batch_processing/index.html)
     - Introduce the general idea of batch processing
     - tbd